Trijet

 One of the first trijets was the Boeing 727 airliner.
-A similar one to this was intentionally crashed for a television program.
+One similar to this was intentionally crashed for a television program.

 A trijet is a jet aircraft powered by three jet engines.
 In general, passenger airline trijets are considered to be second-generation jet airliners, due to their innovative engine locations, in addition to the advancement of turbofan technology.
 Trijets are more efficient than quadjets, but not as efficient as twinjets, which replaced trijets as larger and more reliable turbofan engines became available.